joofio/MapCreatorR/README.md

 # WIP
 ## MapCreatorR

-Trying to create beautiful image of places on earth
+Trying to create beautiful images of places on earth